LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/04-Governance/our_ways_of_working.md

 - Notifications by email if secrets are exposed, pipelines cancel deployment if errors occur.
 - AWS scans our repositories
 - GitGuardian scanning

-**Continuous Feedback**

-We are always looking at ways we can improve.
-If you have any ideas or suggestions please share your feedback on our playbook [GitHub Repo](https://github.com/LBHackney-IT/API-Playbook).